jcl46/SmallTalkEngine/RoadMap.md

 Long Term Goals
  - An UI editor, that utilizes the headers of the engine
  - (A working engine....)
+ - (Teach Anzo use webhooks correctly, and not fuck everything up...)

  This list will be updated as development continues :)